cert-manager/website/content/docs/devops-tips/backup.md

   --exclude-resources challenges.acme.cert-manager.io,orders.acme.cert-manager.io,certificaterequests.cert-manager.io
 ```

-We recommend that you restore the backup in two steps, first restoring the
+To workaround Velero not restoring owner references, you can restore the backup
-`Secret`s and `Ingress`es and the `cert-manager` deployment, and then restoring
+in two steps: first restore the `Secret`s and `Ingress`es and the `cert-manager`
-the rest of the resources.
-This is because `cert-manager`'s controller needs to
+deployment, second restore the `Certificate` resources.
+This will allow `cert-manager`'s
-be able to create `Certificate` for the ingresses, so the owner reference is set.
+controller to create the `Certificate` for the ingresses and set the owner reference.
+The second restore will then restore the manually created `Certificate`s and detect that
+the generated `Certificate`s for the `Ingress`es already exist and will not attempt to
+recreate them.

 1. Restore everything except `Certificate` resources:
 ```bash